Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Introduction

-Building on the mimic score, we develop \emph{\textbf{Grad-Mimic}}, a two‑stage data‑selection framework: \begin{itemize}[nosep,topsep=0pt,leftmargin=*] \item \textbf{Online Batch Re-weighting.} During training, Grad-Mimic computes mimic scores on the fly and prioritizes samples to learn, enhancing data efficiency and accelerating convergence. \item \textbf{Offline Sample Selection.} After training, Grad-Mimic aggregates sample's mimic scores across training steps to estimate an overall sample utility.
+Building on this metric, we develop \emph{\textbf{Grad-Mimic}}, a two‑stage data selection framework: \begin{itemize}[nosep,topsep=0pt,leftmargin=*] \item \textbf{Online Batch Re-weighting.} During training, Grad-Mimic computes mimic scores on the fly and prioritizes samples to learn, enhancing data efficiency and accelerating convergence. \item \textbf{Offline Sample Selection.} After training, Grad-Mimic aggregates per-sample's mimic scores across training steps to estimate an overall sample utility.
 Such combined estimate serves as a reliable filter, enabling the construction of a smaller, higher‑quality dataset for future use. \end{itemize}

-We validate the capabilities of Grad-mimic in a broad range of scenarios.
-For \textbf{\emph{mislabeled sample detection}}, we show in a controlled setting, Grad-Mimic accurately identifies noisy labels and estimates overall dataset quality.
-By down-weighting undesirable samples during training, it enhances data efficiency and model performance across six image datasets.
-For \textbf{\emph{large-scale data curation}}, we scale our testbed to web-crawled multimodal data by training CLIP models from scratch~\cite{radford2021learning} on 10M and 100M samples~\cite{gadre2024datacomp}.
-Using publicly released pretrained weights as our reference, mimic scores effectively navigate training, \textbf{\emph{reducing 20.7\% training steps}} to convergence.
-The resulting filter outperforms human-designed ones and complements CLIP score-based filters~\cite{hessel2021clipscore}, lifting CLIP model performance with \textbf{\emph{4.7M fewer training samples}}.
+We validate the capabilities of Grad-Mimic in a broad range of scenarios.
+For \textbf{{mislabeled sample detection}}, we show in a controlled setting, Grad-Mimic accurately identifies noisy samples, and the derived mimic scores correlate to overall dataset quality, \textbf{\emph{achieving a Pearson correlation of 0.903}}.
+By down-weighting undesirable samples during training, Grad-Mimic consistently improves data efficiency and model performance across six image datasets, while reducing runtime overheads by 2.6$\times$ compared to competing methods.
+For \textbf{{large-scale data curation}}, we scale our testbed to web-crawled data by training CLIP models from scratch at DataComp scale~\cite{gadre2023datacomp} (e.g., 10M+ and 100M+ samples).
+Using pre-trained weights as our reference, mimic scores effectively navigate training, \textbf{\emph{reducing 20.7\% training steps to convergence}}.
+The resulting filter complements existing selection strategies, improving CLIP model performance with \textbf{\emph{4.7M fewer training samples}}.